sysgain/azurequickstarts/PivtoalCloudFoundry-Concourse-Apigee-AzureMetaService/pivotal-P2P/Readme.md

 The deployment takes about 5 Hours.

-To work with the Hands on Lab click [here](http://pcf-ignite.pcfazure.com/Labs/)
+To work with Pivotal Cloud Foundry Hands on Lab click [here](http://pcf-ignite.pcfazure.com/Labs/)